 If you are not receiving a response back from employers about the resume you submitted, there could be a variety of reasons.
 Perhaps you do not have the particular qualifications the employer is seeking.
-Or, it may be you are not properly communicating your strengths, experience and skills.
+Or, perhaps you are not properly communicating your strengths, experience, and skills.

 Take a hard look at your resume and revamp it for effectiveness.
 Imagine you’re in the elevator with Donald Trump (or another CEO) heading up to the 18th floor and you had only 30 seconds to make your pitch, what would you say?
 If an employer cannot see what you have to offer or understand how your particular experience and skills are applicable to the job, you are not going to receive that callback to come in for an interview.

 Common culprits that make a resume less effective include:

 If your resume starts with an “Objective” indicating what you are looking for rather than what you have to offer to an employer, you have already lost points right there.
 Even if your resume does start with a “Summary of Qualifications” or something similar to that effect, you have to ask, “Does it immediately and clearly tell the employer why I’m the right fit for the job?”
 An effective opening creates a theme that says, “Here is what I am best at” and this theme would be continued to prove it by showcasing your accomplishments in your various jobs.

 2. Not Using It As A Marketing Tool

 A resume is used to help get your foot in the door with an employer.
 It is not a legal document and there is no need to include information that is irrelevant.
 The more irrelevant information you put on your resume, the easier it will be for an employer to come to the conclusion that you are not an appropriate candidate for the job.
 Use your resume to help demonstrate particular accomplishments, experiences, and skills that the employer can benefit from.
 Your mission is to simply put out a sufficient amount of information to garner the employer’s interest.
 Save details for the interview.